Inspiring, nurturing and empowering young people with a vision impairment.

 Examples of adaptations for vision impaired students

 • Assistance with researching a visual topic – Students are given guidance about how to access art resources for themselves to develop their independence skills.
 This can include advice about helpful websites, the provision of VI friendly topic sheets and one to one support when appropriate.
+We use Ap Seeing AI to read Artwork and provide a detailed description of the piece of work.
+Also, through the use of charity’s such as Living Paintings we can provide raised images of some Artwork.

 • At Key Stage 4 and Key Stage 5 students decide on their chosen area of study in order to develop their personal interests.